brandanlockwood/CST438Project2/README.md

 2. **How did you incorporate your theme within your project?**

- - Through the text font and color.
+ - Through the text font,color, and sound.

 3. **What are known problems, if any, with your project?**